matheusggds/study-stuffs/web_components/readme.md

 window.customElements.define('to-do-app', TodoApp);
 ```

+-   Create `template` than `innerHTML` on it with your initial _elements_, we use `template` because cloning templates is much cheaper then calling `.innerHTML` for all instances of our component.

+-   Use `constructor` to attach our shadowroot, and set it do `open`. <br>
+    Clone your template to shadowroot.

+> An important thing to note is that the display is always set to display: inline;, which means you can't set a width or height on your element.
+So make sure to set a :host display style (e.g. block, inline-block, flex) unless you prefer the default of inline.

+> Light DOM: <br>
+> The light DOM lives outside the component's shadow DOM, and is basically anything that is not shadow DOM.
+For example, the `<h1>Hello world</h1>` up there lives in the light DOM.
+The term light DOM is used to distinguish it from the Shadow DOM.
+It's perfectly fine to make web components using light DOM, but you miss out on the great features of shadow DOM.
+>
+> Open shadow DOM: <br>
+> Since the latest version (V1) of the shadow DOM specification, we can now use open or closed shadow DOM.
+Open shadow DOM allows us to create a sub DOM tree next to the light DOM to provide encapsulation for our components.
+Our shadow DOM can still be pierced by javascript like so: document.querySelector('our-element').shadowRoot.
+One of the downsides of shadow DOM is that web components are still relatively young, and many external libraries don't account for it.
+>
+> Closed shadow DOM: <br>
+> Closed shadow roots are not very applicable, as it prevents any external javascript from piercing the shadowroot.
+Closed shadow DOM makes your component less flexible for yourself and your end users and should generally be avoided.
+>
+>Some examples of elements that do use a closed shadow DOM are the `<video>` element.

 ### Attributes vs Properties
 _Attributes_ dont allow rich data, in fact, they only allow a `String` type as a limitation of HTML. _Properties_ are more flexible and can handle complex data types loke Objects or Arrays.